danlivingston/Ada/README.md

 ## Reflection

+### Team

+#### Pros

+- **Extremely Safe and Disciplined**: Ada enforces strict typing and compile-time checks, reducing the likelihood of runtime errors.
+- **Built-in Features for Robustness**: Features like Rendezvous and Design by Contract enhance reliability and safety in concurrent and critical systems.

+#### Cons

+- **High Learning Curve**: The unfamiliar syntax and strict structure make it challenging for newcomers.
+- **Weak Toolchain**: IDE support and debugging tools are underdeveloped, making development less efficient.
+- **Not Suitable for Rapid Development**: Ada is not ideal for quick prototyping or web development due to its complexity and slower iteration cycle.

+#### When to Use Ada?

+- **Recommended**: For projects where failure is not an option, such as safety-critical systems in aerospace, defense, or medical devices.
+- **Not Recommended**: For fast-paced projects like web development or exploratory prototyping.

 ### Davide Ceresa

 Working with Ada has been a formative experience.
 At first, I struggled with its strict syntax and formality, especially compared to more permissive languages like Java or Python.
 Even working with basic structures such as strings was not always intuitive — I often had to use Unbounded_String to make things simpler and more flexible.